 that most fascinate you, whilst studying for credit with our new International Summer School

-The 2019 International Summer School starts on 30 June and runs until 10 August.
-You can choose either a three or six week programme.
+The 2020 International Summer School starts on 28 June and runs until 07 August.

-Topics span History, Law, Politics, English, Art history and Theatre and are brought to life through visits to cultural and heritage sites in the local area and nearby London.
+Topics span History, Law, Politics and the Arts and are brought to life through visits to cultural and heritage sites in the local area and nearby London.
 The university is located one mile from the signing of the Magna Carta at Runnymede and four miles from historic Windsor with its Castle and Great Parks.

 Why Royal Holloway?